Zeno Bundea

 Zeno Marius Bundea (born 4 October 1977) is a Romanian football coach and a former player who played mainly as a midfielder.

 Bundea started his career at Bihor Oradea, the main football club from his hometown and then played for important teams as: Rapid București, Zenit St. Petersburg, FC U Craiova, Naţional București or Universitatea Cluj.
 In the late years of his career Bundea came back to Oradea and played for Luceafărul Oradea in the Liga II, then for Liga IV clubs near the city, such as FC Hidişelu de Sus or Crișul Sântandrei.
-In 2016, Bundea was for a short period the sporting director of Luceafărul Oradea and in February 2017 he opened his own football academy, Zenit Oradea, named in honor of the most important club in his career, Zenit St. Petersburg.
+In 2016, Bundea was for a short period the sporting director of Luceafărul Oradea and in February 2017 he opened his own football academy, Zenit Oradea, named after his surname, Zeno, and a team he played for during his career, Zenit St. Petersburg.